Spud (Potato) Lake

 Habitat: Pond/Lake/Reservoir, Aspen Grove, Mixed Conifer Forest, Spruce-Fir Forest, Streamside Willow

-Directions: On US 550 about three miles past Durango Mountain Resort and just after the first sweeping switchback is the southern end of Old Lime Creek Road.
+Directions: On US 550 about three miles past Purgatory Resort and just after the first sweeping switchback is the southern end of Old Lime Creek Road.
 Turn right (east) here and travel about three miles to parking area at the trailhead for the lake.
 It is not well marked, but look for the lily pad covered pond on the right and the trailhead will be on the left.
 There are usually vehicles parked here.

 Delorme: 76 C3